 3. Opting for annuities without considering the alternatives

 For those retirees looking for a lower risk to align with their shrinking risk tolerance, annuities can be an attractive option.
+However as you’ll soon discover, it can be very uncompetitive, especially for those retiring early.

 An annuity is a risk-free monthly payment that will continue until you (and your spouse, in some cases) die.
 It’s a contract between you and a financial provider.
 What’s neat about an annuity is that the payment will continue even if you outlive all expectations and reach the old age of 105.